 Millway Beach, Barnstable (nice view of Sandy Neck Point/Lighthouse):

 About 3 miles down on the right you will pass the Old Yarmouth Inn (on left will be Parnassus Book Store).
 About 200 feet later, make right (before post office) towards Historical Society of Old Yarmouth.
 Follow the narrow road around and park at the end.
 Where the road ends, walk up the path towards museum (do not go towards nature paths and church).
-Old beech tree will be a couple hundred feet up on right.
+Old weeping beech tree will be a couple hundred feet up on right.
+Alternatively, you can park along the center median near the Captain Bangs Hallet House Museum (11 Strawberry Lane, Yarmouth Port, MA) and walk across the lawn on the left side of the house to get to the tree.
 Go underneath the canopy.
 Treat this gem with respect.

 Gray’s Beach, Yarmouth (Boardwalk across Salt Marsh):